Fort Jefferson in the Dry Tortugas

-When the Civil War started, 160 soldiers were sent there to protect against the fort falling into confederate hands.
+When the Civil War started, 160 soldiers were sent there to protect against the Fort falling into Confederate hands.
 At the same time, the Army thought this impenetrable fort in the middle of the Gulf would make a perfect place for prisoners of the Civil War.

 Fort Jefferson’s Most Famous Resident

-During this period an outbreak of yellow fever killed many guards and prisoners.
+During this period, an outbreak of yellow fever killed many guards and prisoners.
 However, Dr. Mudd saved hundreds of lives by working tirelessly to fight the epidemic.

-Today, the Fort is a national park named Fort Jefferson, Dry Tortugas National Park.
+Today, the Fort is a national park named Fort Jefferson in the Dry Tortugas National Park.
 Tens of thousands of people visit the park annually as one of Florida’s top historical sites.

-As a side note, I saw the largest tarpon I have ever seen on a snorkeling trip at Fort Jefferson.
-Some old pilings there attract many varieties of fish and this tarpon that weighed well over 200 pounds was hanging around looking for a meal.
+As a side note, we saw the largest tarpon we have ever seen on a snorkeling trip at Fort Jefferson.
+Some old pilings there attract many varieties of fish and this tarpon weighed well over 200 pounds.
+He was hanging around looking for a meal.